mozmark/ringleader/doc/main.md

 Supported Features
 ------------------

-3 security tool features are currently supported:
+Three security tool features are currently supported:

 1. Proxies
 2. Configuration of a Certificate Authority (e.g. for intercepting proxies)
 3. Command registration - tools can provide descriptors which allow REST APIs to be invoked from the browser